saumyaparmar/AngryBirdsCloneBox2d/README.md

 ![image](https://github.com/user-attachments/assets/7f706126-175f-4de2-8f72-55e1369d466c)

 ---
-### 💨 Smoke Trails
+### 💨 Bird Smoke Trails

-Smoke trails are visual markers that follow birds during their flight, used to show the path taken through the air.
+Bird Smoke trails are visual markers that follow birds during their flight, used to show the path taken through the air.
 Unlike other particles, they don’t interact with physics and are purely for visual feedback.

 - **No Physics Body**: Trails are non-collidable and don't affect gameplay.
 - **Long Lifespan**: Each trail has a large lifetime, so it stays visible in the scene until explicitly removed.